pingcap/docs-cn/mysql-compatibility.md

 > **Note:**
 >
 > This page describes general differences between MySQL and TiDB.
-See the dedicated pages for [Security](/security-compatibility-with-mysql.md) and [Pessimistic Transaction Mode](/pessimistic-transaction.md#difference-with-mysql-innodb) compatibility.
+For more information on compatibility with MySQL in the areas of security and pessimistic transaction mode, refer to the dedicated pages on [Security](/security-compatibility-with-mysql.md) and [Pessimistic Transaction Mode](/pessimistic-transaction.md#difference-with-mysql-innodb).

 </CustomContent>